AGhost-7/NWScriptBuilder/readme.md

 * `exit` will end all watchers and exit the application.
 * `all` will compile the entire contents of directories which are under watch.

-You can also point to a configuration file at startup.
-For example, using `NWScriptBuilder project2.conf`.